threefoldtech/threefold-sdk-ts/packages/grid_client/docs/deployment_flow.md

   - Takes the `MachinesModel` object as a parameter
   - Checks if a machine with the same name already exists and if so throws an error
   - If not, then it calls the `_createDeployment` function along some othe functions
-  - Finally it returns the created contracts and the wireguard configuration, in case of zos4 node the wireguard configuration is returned empty
+  - Finally, the function returns the created contracts.
+If the deployment is on a zos3 node, then the wireguard configuration is returned as well.

 ```ts
 await client.machines.deploy(vms);